tuapuikia/terraform-mcp-server/README.md

 - Getting detailed information about provider resources and data sources
 - Exploring and understanding Terraform modules

+> **Caution:** The outputs and recommendations provided by the MCP server are generated dynamically and may vary based on the query, model, and connected MCP servers.
+Users should **thoroughly review all outputs/recommendations** to ensure they align with their organization's **security best practices**, **cost-efficiency goals**, and **compliance requirements** before implementation.

 ## Prerequisites

 1. To run the server in a container, you will need to have [Docker](https://www.docker.com/) installed.